vgvassilev/clad/docs/userDocs/source/user/reference.rst

    `jacobian matrix <https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant>`_
    of the provided function (``fn``) with respect to all the arguments specified in ``args``.
-If no explicit ``args`` argument is specified, then jacbian matrix is computed with respect to all the input parameters.
+If no explicit ``args`` argument is specified, then jacobian is computed with respect to all the input parameters.
-   For a function with 3 input parameters and an output array of size 4, the jacobian matrix will contain 12 elements.
+   For a function with 3 input parameters and an output array of size 4, the jacobian matrix (called `_d_result``) will be 3 x 5.

     ::